dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 5. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then select **Delete**.
 Select **Yes** to confirm.

  ## Next steps
-In this tutorial, you created policies to require any iOS device that attempts to sign in to Office 365 email to enroll in Intune and use Outlook mobile app for iOS.
+In this tutorial, you created policies that require iOS devices to enroll in Intune and use the Outlook app when attempting to access Exchange Online email.
 To learn about using Intune with conditional access to protect other apps and services, including Exchange ActiveSync clients for Office 365 Exchange Online, see [Set up conditional access](conditional-access.md).